 For example, a pendant includes a single light source suspended from a single suspension system.
-On the other hand, a crystal chandelier has multiple tiers connected.
+On the other hand, a 3 tier crystal chandelier has multiple tiers connected.
 It includes arms and fixtures with hanging crystals.

 To get the idea of chandelier types, you will need to consider the design, shapes, material, finish, and lighting style.